PhilippMDoerner/ThreadButler/README.md

 #### _They're here to serve_
 **ThreadButler** is a package for multithreading in applications.

-It simplifies setting up "threadServers" - threads that live as long as your application does.
+It simplifies setting up "threadServers" - threads that live as long as your application does and may also be described as "microservices".
-These threads communicate with your main thread via messages, which trigger registered handler procs.
+These threads communicate with your main thread via messages, which trigger procs for handling them on the receiving thread.

 ThreadServers act as a "backend" for any heavy computation you do not wish to perform in your client loop.

-This package can also be used if you don't want to spawn a threadServer - the code it generates helps setting up a task-pool for one-off tasks that can send messages back when a task is done.

 The message passing is done through nim's [Channels](https://nim-by-example.github.io/channels/).